Artificial-Intelligence-AHS/ai-21/Meeting-Recap/README.md

 ### **Advanced Group**

 We finished up the calculations of start and end points of the audio files and sent them to the API to recognize the words.
 We also created a program that will use the API to create a conversation with the user.

+### **ADVANCED Group**

+We worked on many different aspects of program to bring everything together.
+We are able to take the audio and find the first and ending hertz rate positions whenever someone speaks and adds a buffer to before and end.
+Using those positions, we are able to split the audio file and save it named accurately.

+We also shared our commented code for automated conversion of a recorded .mp3 file to an .wav file.
+This uses selenium and auto controls the website and clicks many buttons from audio file from the github.
+Downloads the wav file to 8000 and mono changes.

+We futher moved on to setting up the Open-AI API on python calling the API and formatting the print result.
+We later tested questions on the chat version of DaVinci and learned that the responses are not always safe to responds so we must create a well-designed filter over the response text to filter out explicit words and other information’s.
+May need to test out the different variables including the temperature and response length with accuracy included.